Suicide Awareness In The Veterinary Profession

-**This blog post originally posted in 2018.
-NPR recently aired a story focusing on this topic within the veterinary community- you can read and listen to it here.**
+**This blog post originally posted in 2018 and has been updated in 2021.
+NPR aired a story focusing on this topic within the veterinary community- you can read and listen to it here.**

 This is a subject that is, unfortunately, not a stranger to the field of veterinary medicine.
 With the increasing emphasis on mental wellbeing, we are now becoming more aware of the devastating effects of mental illness.